Stop Service (Move Out)

 When you are moving out of a location serviced by one of FirstEnergy's operating companies, you will need to notify us to stop your electric service.
 You can submit your request for stop service online, by email, or by calling our Contact Center.

-- Please be sure to verify that you will not need service on the date that you are requesting the shut off since the service could be shut off in the morning.
-If electricity will still be needed, you might want to change the shut off date to the next business day.
+- Be sure to verify that you will not need service on the date that you are requesting the shut off since the service could be shut off in the morning.
+If electricity will still be needed, you might want to change the shut-off date to the next business day.

 - A forwarding address should be provided for final bills and other communications.